engasa/Obsidian-Github-Vault/EL/Ideas/Papers Based on Existing work.md

 3. **Exploring Student Perceptions of Flipped Learning Over Time**
     - **Idea:** Focus specifically on survey responses and qualitative student feedback over multiple course offerings.
     - **Minimal Contribution:** Thematic analysis of student perceptions across different semesters.
-4. **Using GenAI for Personalized Code Tutoring in CS1**
-    - **Idea:** Examine how AI tutors can provide explanations and debugging assistance tailored to student ability levels.
-    - **Minimal Contribution:** Comparative analysis of AI-generated vs. instructor feedback.
-5. **AI-Driven Dynamic Difficulty Adjustment in CS1 Assignments**
-    - **Idea:** Explore how adaptive AI-based assessment tools adjust the difficulty of programming exercises in real-time.
-    - **Minimal Contribution:** Implementation and evaluation of an AI-based assessment system.
 ##### <font color="#00b0f0">Extending Existing Work for Publication</font>
 1. **Personalized Learning Pathways in CS1 for Mixed-Ability Students**
     - **New Work:** Develop an AI-driven adaptive learning system to adjust content difficulty based on student performance.